HabanaAI/vllm-hpu-extension/calibration/README.md

     touch quant_config_buffer.json
     ```
   - Check if all Gaudi NIC ports are up <br>
-    Note : Following commands should be run on the host and NOT inside the container. <br>
+    [!NOTE] : Following commands should be run on the host and NOT inside the container. <br>
     ```bash
     cd /opt/habanalabs/qual/gaudi2/bin
     ./manage_network_ifs.sh --status